idanudel/openhab-honeywellhome/README.md

 _The binding supports discovery via configuring your HoneywellHome dev App (describe down below)._

-_From the binding, you will get status of your thermostat and also a command channel where you can control the thermostat._
+_From the binding, you will get status of your thermostat and also a command channel where you can control the thermostat (very basic in this point)._

-_Since the binding uses a polling mechanism, there may be some latency depending on your setting regarding refresh time_
+_Since the binding uses a polling mechanism, there may be some latency depending on your setting regarding refresh time (15 sec is the minimum, less than that will cause 429 rate limiter errors from HoneywellHome servers)_

+***

 ## Supported Things
-Coming Soon
+Coming Soon...

 ## Discovery
-Coming Soon
+Coming Soon...

 ## Binding Configuration
 1. Creating Honeywell developer account